PERSONNEL SERVICES Regulation 4120

 All staff members shall be appointed by the Board only upon recommendation of the Superintendent.
 Should a person nominated by the Superintendent be rejected by the Board, it shall be the Superintendent's duty to make another nomination.

-The Superintendent shall assure that all persons nominated for employment meet certification requirements and the qualifications established for the particular position.
+The Superintendent shall ensure that all persons nominated for employment meet certification requirements and the qualifications established for the particular position.

 All candidates shall be considered on the basis of their merits and qualifications and the needs of the school system.
 In each instance the Superintendent and others playing a role in the selection shall seek to hire the best-qualified person for the job.
 No person shall on the basis of sex, race, religion, national origin, marital status, age or disability that will not impair performance be excluded from participation in, be denied the benefits of, or be subjected to discrimination in employment for recruitment, consideration, or selection, therefore, whether full-time or part-time, certificated or noncertificated, under any educational program or activity operated by the District.